Amourspirit/python-ooouno-ex/ex/auto/writer/odev_build_doc/README.md

 # Build Doc

-Create a new Writer document, add a few lines, styles, images, text frame, bookmark, and save it as the file "build.odt" in the current working folder.
+Create a new Writer document, add a few lines, styles, images, text frame, bookmark, and displays a message box giving the the option to save document as the file "build.odt" in the current working folder.

 ## See